TsitohainaK/vanilla-spa-boilerplate/src/routes/readme.md

 Routes contain all of your route for all different pages.
 Here you import all of your pages and attribute them to a path so it return your page when requested

-The routes object contain route object
+The routes object contain route objects

 route's should have